-Creative Field Techniques - Shutter Speed and Water Movement
+Creative Field Techniques - Shutter Speed and Super Long Exposures

 Recently, I visited Lake Superior in the upper peninsula of Michigan.
-Using photos shot during my visit, I can demonstrate here how I dramatically altered the appearance of the water by changing only one setting on the camera, the shutter speed (exposure time).
+Using photos shot during my visit, I can demonstrate how the appearance of the water can be altered dramatically by adjusting one setting on the camera, the shutter speed (exposure time).
 Take a look at the photo below.
-For this shot, I used a fast shutter speed of 1/60.
-That means the shutter was open for only 1/60 of a second.
-This was fast enough to just about freeze the water action, but it wasn’t exactly what I was going for.
+For this shot, I used a fast shutter speed of 1/60 of a second.
+This was fast enough to almost freeze the water action without blurring it, but it wasn’t exactly what I was going for.

-Remember, the longer the amount of time the shutter is open, the more light that comes in, thus overexposing the scene.
+Remember, the more time the shutter is open, the more light that comes in, thus overexposing the scene.
 In fact, the amount of light coming into the camera is doubled 10 times when going from 1/60 to 25 seconds!
-That’s a lot of light and normally, the scene would have been rendered completely white.
+That’s a lot of light and normally, the scene would be rendered completely white.
 So, how did I avoid overexposing the scene?
-I had to use a filter in front of my lens.
+I used a filter in front of my lens.
 To achieve a shutter speed of 25 seconds, I needed a filter that was dark enough to cut the light in half 10 times (this is called a 10-stop filter and you can see it in the picture below).
 Simple!
-Reduce the light with a filter and bring back the same amount of light using a very slower shutter speed.
+Reduce the light with a filter and bring back the same amount of light using a very slow shutter speed.
 For example, if I had used a filter that cut the light in half three times (3-stop filter), my shutter speed would have been adjusted from 1/60 of a second to 1/8 of a second:

 1/60 to 1/30 doubles the light (1 stop)